spotinst/help/src/docs/eco/tutorials/choose-a-strategy.md

 ## Apply Strategy

 Once you have marked a strategy, click Apply Strategy.
 Eco will then analyze your AWS strategy and start managing your RIs and Savings Plans.

-## What's Next?

-Learn about the Eco dashboard, where you can [View your Savings](eco/tutorials/view-your-savings) and get the full picture on your RI commitments.